Wilson194/OrodaelTurrim/docs/source/ExpertSystem.rst

 Structure of the expert system is divided to 3 parts:

 * ``KnowledgeBase.py`` - part of module for creating knowledge based on game state
-* ``Interference.py`` - part of module for interference mechanism
+* ``Interference.py`` - part of module for inference mechanism
 * ``ActionBase.py`` - part of module for defining conclusions and actions of conclusions

 You need to implement all three parts to achieve working expert system.
-As an example, there is already implemented basic version of interference, but did not support all necessary function, so use that example only for inspiration.
+As an example, there is already implemented basic version of inference, but did not support all necessary function, so use that example only for inspiration.

 .. warning::